Global Mobility Glossary

 Access (Property Access)

-Access (a.k.a. property access) is the ease of accessibility to the subject property for the household goods shipment.
-This includes factors such as parking for the removals vehicle, distance to the front door, availability of elevators/lifts, and more.
-If there is not sufficient property access, additional services and charges may apply such as a shuttle between the main truck and property, long carry charges, stair carry charges, an external elevator, and more.
+Access (a.k.a. property access) refers to the ease of access to the subject property for the household goods shipment.
+This includes parking for the removals vehicle, distance to the front door, availability of elevators/lifts, and more.
+If there is insufficient property access, additional services and charges may apply, such as a shuttle between the main truck and the property, long carry charges, stair carry charges, an external elevator, and more.

 Air Shipment (Air Freight)

-An air shipment (air freight) is the transportation of a household goods shipment by aircraft.
+An air shipment (air freight) is the transportation of household goods by aircraft.
 Due to the relatively high cost compared to other modes of transportation, air shipments are typically only offered for international relocations.
-In lieu of an air shipment, employers may offer excess baggage on the employee’s final move trip or a cash out allowance (typically a fixed sum of money, or a percentage of the shipment’s estimated cost).
+In lieu of an air shipment, employers may offer excess baggage on the employee’s final move trip or a cash-out allowance (typically a fixed sum of money or a percentage of the shipment’s estimated cost).
 Depending on the relocation package, assignees are most often eligible for a single “D” container (typically family size 1-2), a single “LDN” container (typically family size 3-4), or two “D” containers (family size 4+).

 Air Waybill (AWB)

-An air waybill (AWB) is a contract between the shipper and air carrier, containing the shipping terms and conditions.
-It is issued in non-negotiable form and serves as a receipt for the shipper.
+An air waybill (AWB) contract containing the shipping terms and conditions between the shipper and air carrier.
+It is issued in a non-negotiable form and serves as a receipt for the shipper.

 Amended-from-Zero Sale

-An amended-from-zero sale means the employee receives a third-party offer prior to receiving an appraised value offer from the relocation management company (RMC).
+An amended-from-zero sale means the employee receives a third-party offer before receiving an appraised value offer from the relocation management company (RMC).
 The RMC determines if the offer is bona fide and provides a contract of sale to the employee based on the acceptable terms of the outside offer.

 Amended Value Amount